csci338/fall2024/pages/_lectures/topic01.md

     - How is software engineering different from programming?
     - Is software engineering actually engineering?
 Why or why not?
     - Why not just aim for "nothing changes"?
-    - What is What is Hyrum's Law?
+    - What is Hyrum's Law?
     - How should decisions be made on software engineering teams?
 Name some better and worse ways of making decisions.
     - What do we mean by trade-offs?